Artwork shows an illustrated row of different people from the waist up

 Care in the Community

 Social care generally refers to additional support and professional care that may be required to enable people to live comfortably.
-This can include home care, home adaptations, specialist housing, or residential care.
+This can include homecare, home adaptations, specialist housing, or residential care.
 Maintaining independence whilst receiving support to manage daily tasks in an important factor for good health and wellbeing.
 In York, adult social care users are generally satisfied with the care and support services offered with 71.1% stating they have control over their daily lives.
-This is similar to national rates.
+This is similar to national rates of adult social care users who are generally satisfied with the care and support services offered.

 Where needs become more complex, a permanent move to residential care may be necessary.
 Nursing care homes offer an important and essential service for some elderly people, but a population with a high use of care homes can indicate a reliance on adult social care services and missed opportunities to reduce or delay frailty or illness in older adults.
-York has a similar proportion of over 65 year olds living permanently in residential nursing care to the national average, and the majority of York's statistical neighbours.
-As of 2021, care home beds per 100 people aged 75 years plus was 8.6 in York (9.4/100 nationally).
-Nursing home beds per 100 people aged 75 years plus was 4.5 in York (4.6/100 nationally).
+York has a similar proportion of over 65-year-olds living permanently in residential nursing care to the national average, and the majority of York's statistical neighbours.
+As of 2021, care home beds per 100 people aged 75 years plus was 8.6 in York (9.4 out of 100 nationally).
+Nursing home beds per 100 people aged 75 years plus was 4.5 in York (4.6 out of 100 nationally).

 COVID-19 Pandemic